 What inspired you to join the surf team?

-I learned to surf as a freshman in highschool and immediately fell in love with it.
-During that time, I started competing in amateur surfing and was on my highschool’s swim team.
+I learned to surf as a freshman in high school and immediately fell in love with it.
+During that time, I started competing in amateur surfing and was on my high school’s surf team.
 So when I went to UCSD, joining the surf team seemed like just an obvious thing.
 There’s no reason I wouldn’t; I was a competitive surfer who had already had experience with being on a surf team.

 I got into UC Irvine and UCSD, and I had to decide between those two schools.
 But when I went down and checked out how close UCSD is to Black’s, that was the end of my decision-making process.

 What’s one of your favorite memories or a meaningful story from your time on the UC San Diego Surf Team?

 The memory that comes to mind is inappropriate to share, but let’s just say that the surf team had the best parties in my opinion.
 My final year at UCSD I lived in a house in Del Mar with 5 girls and a big garage and backyard where we hosted the surf club/team parties.
 They were always a good time.
 I guess that doesn’t really count as a meaningful story but that’s what stands out in my memories.
 Good times with cool people, letting loose in a garage filled with wetsuits and surfboards.

 Black’s is incredible.
 It’s an amazing, world-class beach break wave.
 I grew up in Palos Verdes, so I surfed South Bay beaches.
 Those are nice, but Black’s is next level in quality, size, power, and natural beauty.
 During my freshman year of college, I spent a lot of time surfing Black’s.
 I was in Eleanor Roosevelt College, but I lived at Revelle because they didn’t have enough housing.